ragavi94/DevopsProject/milestone2/Readme.txt

 Checkbox

-Calculated the custom source metrics of the source code by calculating the maximum number of conditions within an if statement, counting the number of lines within a method and comparing it with a set threshold value to detect if it is a long method, amd counted the number of import statements in the source code.
+Calculated the custom source metrics of the source code by calculating the maximum number of conditions within an if statement, counting the number of lines within a method and compared it with a set threshold value to detect if it is a long method, and counted the number of import statements in the source code.
 When these values exceed the threshold value, the build fails.
 The build can be made a success by setting the following threshold values:
 MAX_LINE_COUNT=250
 MAX_CONDITION=20
 MAX_IMPORT=10